Kyle6012/dafs/SETUP_GUIDE.md

 - ✅ Send encrypted messages
 - ✅ Discover and connect to other users
 - ✅ Use AI-powered features
-- ✅ Access everything through a web interface
+- ✅ Access everything through a web interface or command line

 **Welcome to the future of decentralized file sharing!** 🚀